erikmueller/jelly_shot/priv/posts/awesome-new-post-2.md

 ---
 layout: post
-title: "Programming beyond the comfort zone: The Phoenix Framework"
+title: "Programming beyond the comfort zone: JavaScript  |> Elixir"
 date: "2017-02-09"
 image: blog-header/phoenix.jpg
-intro: "In the last post we checked why you should learn some more languages and why Elixir might help you becoming a better JavaScript developer.
-Now I promised to go deeper into web development.
-A popular (if not the most popular) web framework for Elixir is Phoenix."
+intro: "I’m a JavaScript Engineer.
+I write JavaScript.
+I really like writing JavaScript and I feel very comfortable doing so.
+In the JavaScript world, there are a gazillion web frameworks available and every week there are more coming.
+So why should you start programming in another language?"
 categories: ["elixir"]
 authors: ["Erik"]
 ---